ikemanep1/Leseli_project_progress_tracker/README.md

 I initialized this README to keep track of my progress.

 -10:15 AM:
 I copied a REACT project to redesign into Leseli.

+-10:30 AM:
+I downloaded Leseli from Github and npm i, continued chatting with team members.